-A better approach is to use the bias corrected method that is incorporated into UNCENSOR, which is based on a series expansion due to Finney (1941), and takes into account the sample size.
+A better approach is to use the bias-corrected method that is incorporated into UNCENSOR, which is based on a series expansion due to Finney (1941), and takes into account the sample size.
 For the example data, this gives the estimated mean and standard deviation of TcCB concentrations to be 1.92 and 15.66, respectively.
-Compared to the mean and standard deviation for the uncensored sample of 4.02 and 20.27, respectively, the regression on order statistics estimates without a bias correction are very poor, and not much better with a bias correction.
-Presumably this is because of the lack of fit of the lognormal distribution to the non-censored data (Figure 10.1).
+Compared with the mean and standard deviation for the uncensored sample of 4.02 and 20.27, respectively, the regression-on-order-statistics estimates without a bias correction are very poor, and not much better with a bias correction.
+Presumably this is because of the lack of fit of the lognormal distribution to the noncensored data (Figure 10.1).

 Gleit's (1985) iterative fill-in method is another option in UNCENSOR.
 This gives the estimated mean and variance of TcCB concentrations to be 1.92 and 15.66, respectively.
-These are the same as the estimates obtained from the bias corrected regression on order statistics method, so are again rather poor.
+These are the same as the estimates obtained from the bias-corrected regression-on-order-statistics method, and so they are, again, rather poor.

 Finally, consider the robust parametric method.
-This starts off the same way as the regression on order statistics method, with a probability plot of the data after a logarithmic transformation, with a fitted regression line (Figure 10.1).
-However, now instead of using the regression line to estimate the mean and variance of the fitted distribution, this line is extrapolated to obtain expected values for the censored data values, as shown in Figure 10.2.
+This starts off the same way as the regression-on-order-statistics method, with a probability plot of the data after a logarithmic transformation, with a fitted regression line (Figure 10.1).
+However, instead of using the regression line to estimate the mean and variance of the fitted distribution, this line is now extrapolated to obtain expected values for the censored data values, as shown in Figure 10.2.
 For example, the expected value for the smallest value in the sample is -5.0, corresponding to a normal score of -2.4, the second smallest value is -4.4, corresponding to a normal score of -2.0, and so on.
-The column headed 'Fitted' in Table 10.2 gives these expected values for the order statistics.
-The robust parametric method simply consists of replacing the smallest 20 censored values for log_e(X) with these expected values.
+The column headed "Fitted" in Table 10.2 gives these expected values for the order statistics.
+The robust parametric method simply consists of replacing the smallest 20 censored values for $\log_e(X)$ with these expected values.